OpenCTI-Platform/docker/README.md

 ### RabbitMQ

 The RabbitMQ memory configuration can be find in the [RabbitMQ official documentation](https://www.rabbitmq.com/memory.html).
-Basically RabbitMQ will consumed memory until a specific threshold.
-So it should be configure along with the Docker memory limitation.
+RabbitMQ will consumed memory until a specific threshold, therefore it should be configure along with the Docker memory limitation.